 Buddha's Birthday (Visakha Busa) takes place on the first full moon in May, and is celebrated in towns and villages across the country.
 Lao New Year (known as Bpee Mai or Songkan) is held in April, just before the Monsoon season, and is the most exuberant celebration of the year.
 Laos National Day (2 December) celebrates the proletariat's victory over the monarchy in 1975, and is commemorated by banners, parades and processions through the streets of Vientiane.
 More information on Laos Events.

 Did you know?

--The Khone Waterfall, on the border of Laos and Cambodia, has the greatest volume of water of any waterfall on earth.
+- The Khone Waterfall, on the border of Laos and Cambodia, is the largest waterfall in southeast Asia.

 A final word

 A quiet land, refreshingly bereft of modern bells and whistles, Laos is a wonderful destination for adventurous travellers looking to take a slow, rewarding trip through the best of what Southeast Asia has to offer.

 We are looking for contributors for our Laos travel guide.
 If you are a local, a regular traveller to Laos or a travel professional with time to contribute and answer occasional forum questions, please contact us.